riteshsahoo11/Leafify/README.md

 [![Live Demo](https://img.shields.io/badge/Live%20Demo-Vercel-black?style=for-the-badge&logo=vercel)](https://leafify-frontend.vercel.app)

-Leafify is a powerful, full-stack web application designed to help farmers, gardeners, and plant enthusiasts instantly identify plant diseases.
+Leafify is an AI powerful, full-stack web application designed to help farmers, gardeners, and plant enthusiasts instantly identify plant diseases.
 By simply capturing or uploading a photo of a leaf, Leafify uses a state-of-the-art Deep Learning model to diagnose the disease and provide tailored treatment recommendations.

 ---